diskoverdata/diskover-community/INSTALL.md

 ## License

-The Community Edition doesn't require any license and it is free to use for an unlimited time.
+The Community Edition is free to use for an unlimited time and operates without the need for license keys, subject to the terms of the [Apache License](https://github.com/diskoverdata/diskover-community/blob/master/LICENSE)

 ## Community Support